tardate/LittleArduinoProjects/Electronics101/LED/CandleEmulator/README.md

 ## Notes

 LEDs and candle lights that appear to flicker like real candles have become quite mainstream.
-There are many imitation candle products available, cheaply and some even with wireless control.
+There are many imitation candle products available, and some even with wireless control.

 This all seems to have been enabled by low-cost microcontrollers with a smart flicker emulator embedded into LED package itself: